anvil-verifier/anvil/README.md

 ### Build & Run

-Next, from the root of the verifiable-controllers project:
+Run the following command from the root of the verifiable-controllers project:

 ```
 $: <path-to-verus-source>/source/tools/rust-verify.sh src/spec/main.rs